 Erin is a catalyst for women’s empowerment, entrepreneurship and global transformation.
 Her current work involves projects from Brooklyn to Papua New Guinea, all focused on creating women entrepreneurs.
 As a film and television professional, Erin has produced content for Fortune 100 companies to promote both internal and external communications, working closely with CEOs, political figures and celebrities.
 She’s also a passionate wildlife conservationist (elephants are her favorite).

-Haley is a force for change, a bright spirit, and (happiest for her) a senior at Brookfield High School.
+Haley is a force for change, a bright spirit, and (happiest for her) a recent high school graduate.
 She has created her own team to manage the U.S. half of our global think tank for high school seniors, and we have no doubt she’s going to run the place one day.
 We try to stay out of her way.
 In fall of 2017 Haley will attend Earlham College in Indiana, where she has received a truckload of scholarships because they also get how amazing she is.

 Monique Aiken is a Director at Tideline, a consulting firm providing tailored advice to clients developing impact investment strategies, products and solutions.

 Prior to Tideline, Monique was Project Manager at the Clinton Foundation for No Ceilings: The Full Participation Project, a women’s empowerment initiative led by Secretary Clinton.
 Before that, she served as Business Development Manager for the Clinton Global Initiative.
 Previously, Monique was a VP in the Commodity Derivatives Sales group at Deutsche Bank where she managed client relationships with Oil and Gas (E&P), Utility, and Consumer Products companies in both the United States and Latin America.